plotly/dash-deck/CONTRIBUTING.md

 ### Mapbox in CircleCI

 Many rendering tests will try to render maps by retrieving them using mapbox tokens.
-To ensure that the mapbox token is correct, please make sure that an environment variable called `MAPBOX_API_TOKEN` is defined in [the project settings](https://app.circleci.com/settings/project/github/plotly/dash-deck/environment-variables) (this link is only accessible if you are a Plotly organization member).
+To ensure that the mapbox token is correct, please make sure that an environment variable called `MAPBOX_ACCESS_TOKEN` is defined in [the project settings](https://app.circleci.com/settings/project/github/plotly/dash-deck/environment-variables) (this link is only accessible if you are a Plotly organization member).
 The value of the environment variable can be found in your [mapbox account](https://account.mapbox.com/).

 ### Percy